 What’s more, if you follow the best practices, you’ll get a head start towards creating effective emails that get you leads and jumpstart marketing ROI while also circumventing the issues above.

 2. Establish Metrics and KPIs

 Measurements, measurements, measurements.

-Emails are useless to you if you can’t measure how effective they are at getting leads and converting sales.
+Emails are useless to you if you can’t measure how effective they are at MSP Lead Generation and at converting sales.

 You’ll dramatically improve your ROI if you use the proper metrics and key performance indicators (KPIs).

 - Positive Reply Rate

 A/B testing is simple: think of it like an experiment.

 In order to see how effective a CTA or opt-in is in an email campaign, you’ll need a baseline comparison.

 In A/B testing, you’ll include a new CTA on some emails but not on others and measure how much more or less effective the CTA group was relative to the control group.